-Despite political measures and efforts, we are still not able to confirm the termination of the euro crisis with Southern European counties facing years of low growth.
-According to ILO (2014), younger age groups suffered most from the crisis.
+Despite political measures and efforts, the euro crisis continues with Southern European countries experiencing years of under-growth.
+According to International Labour Organization (ILO, 2014), younger age groups were affected most from the crisis.

-Employment in Greece, Ireland and Portugal as a whole declined by 1.6 million between 2007 and 2012, but 75 per cent of this reduction, i.e. 1.2 million jobs, was concentrated among younger people.
+Employment in Greece, Ireland and Portugal declined by 1.6 million between 2007 and 2012, but 75% of this reduction, i.e. 1.2 million jobs, was concentrated in youth.
 In Italy, young adults faced a sharper decline in their employment-to-population ratio than youth.
 Turkey recorded a rise in unemployment in 2013 for the first time after a period of rapid decline from 2009.
-One potential way of integrating young people into the labour market is to increase youth entrepreneurship (2013, OECD).
-OECD (2015)’s most recent reports point out that people under 25 have relatively low self-employment rates: around 4.4% and 7.2% on average for women and men respectively in the OECD countries.
+One possible way of integrating young people into the labour market is to increase youth entrepreneurship (OECD, 2013).
+OECD’s most recent reports (in 2015) point out that people under 25 have relatively low self-employment rates; approximately 4.4% and 7.2% for women and men respectively.
 Increasing self-employment rates in the youth population can form an important policy target to address high youth unemployment.
-As some researches demonstrate, businesses run by young entrepreneurs have lower survival rates than those of older entrepreneurs (van Praag, 2003); however, young people’s businesses that do survive have more growth potential than those of older entrepreneurs on average.
+As research demonstrates, businesses run by young entrepreneurs have lower survival rates than those of older entrepreneurs (van Praag, 2003); however, young people’s businesses that do survive have more growth potential than those of older entrepreneurs in general.
 Therefore, investing on young entrepreneurs would have a greater reward.